jodal/pyspotify/docs/api/session.rst

                   Spotify session

-    .. method:: connect(username[, password, remember_me, blob])
+    .. method:: login(username[, password, remember_me, blob])

-        Connects the specified user to the Spotify service.
+        Logs in the specified user to the Spotify service.

         The application must not store any user password in plain text.
 If password storage is needed, the application must store the encrypted